rbergenl/_Alpha/README.md

 > See [these diagrams](./docs/OVERVIEWS.md) for an overview of what is provided.

 ## 1. Initial Ownership

 Start with these necessary steps:

 ### Working Title

 - Go to Google and search for Dinosaur names.
 Pick one.
 - Create a new folder in `Startups` with that name as projectname.

 ### Tools Signup

 - Make sure to follow these instructions in [`BUSINESS.md`](docs/BUSINESS.md):
     - Emailaddress.
     - Password Manager.
     - Accounts.

 ## 2. Initial Setup

 Follow up with laying the groundwork for the startup:

 ### UX

 - Make sure to follow these instructions in [`UX.MD`](docs/UX.md):
+    - Decide on initial Color Scheme and Fonts.
     - Setup Figma.
+    - Create Design System.

 ### Marketing

 - Make sure to follow these instructions in [`MARKETING.MD`](docs/MARKETING.md):
     - Setup Google Marketing Platform.

-- TODO: create initial dashboards for marketing in Google Data Studio (Users, Growth, Financial, Features [analytics, hotjar]). -> users: paid, registered, activated, loggedon, oneTimeUsage, fiveTimeUsage.
+    - Create Google Data Studio reports.

 ### Developer

 - In Gitlab create a new Group with name `<Projectname>`.
 - Make sure to follow these instructions in [`DEVELOPER.md`](docs/DEVELOPER.md):
     - Install Developer Tools.